-Walking barefoot is also known as “earthing” and includes walking barefoot on any natural surface but some people include concrete and paved surfaces to their barefoot routines.
+Walking barefoot is also known as “earthing” and includes walking barefoot on any natural surface but some people include concrete and paved surfaces on their barefoot routines.
 Proponents of this trend believe that walking around without shoes or socks can lead to many benefits such as:

 - An increase in antioxidants